|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 Sanctuary Trek grade is moderate with low chances of high altitude sickness.
 However, as a mountain trek, it is not completely risk-free.

-There are chances of injury, illness, flood, landslide, or sudden climate changes.
+There are chances of injury, illness, flood, landslide, or sudden climate change.
 So travel insurance is compulsory.
 All trekkers must provide a copy of their comprehensive travel insurance policy certificate to Discovery World Trekking.
 The policy must cover medical and emergency repatriation - including helicopter rescue and evacuation expenses at the highest trek altitudes.

 We can recommend insurance companies based on the experience of our clients.
 However, we do not sell insurance policies.

 Trekking members are kindly requested to send their detailed insurance information within a week of trek booking.
-In case of emergency, we will use your insurance policy and other informational documents you sent us to arrange a swift rescue.
+In case of an emergency, we will use your insurance policy and other informational documents you sent us to arrange a swift rescue.

 While purchasing an insurance policy, please call the insurance companies and ask if they provide heli-rescue at the highest trek altitude (4,500m).
 Do not just rely on the insurance company's web content.